-As more users upgrade to WordPress 5.0, we’ve been asked several times if the new WordPress block editor, Gutenberg, is meant to be a replacement for drag and drop WordPress page builder plugins.
+As the WordPress block editor adds more site editing features, we have been asked if it is meant to be a replacement for drag and drop WordPress page builder plugins?

-The new WordPress block editor is quite powerful and allows you to build beautiful content layouts.
-However, it’s no match for the powerful page builder plugins.
+The WordPress block editor is quite intuitive and can be used to create beautiful content layouts.
+However, it is still no match for the powerful page builder plugins.

-In this article, we will compare Gutenberg vs WordPress page builder plugins to help you understand the real difference.
-We’ll also share future roadmap of Gutenberg to help you see how it will change in the future.
+In this article, we’ll compare WordPress block editor vs page builder plugins to help you understand the difference.

-WordPress page builder plugins are drag and drop design tools that allow you to create completely custom website designs without writing any code.
+WordPress page builder plugins are drag-and-drop design tools allowing you to create custom WordPress website designs without writing any code.

-Top WordPress page builders like Beaver Builder, Divi, and Visual Composer are significantly more powerful.
-They come with ready-made templates that you can use and offer a lot more design flexibility than Gutenberg.
+They come with ready-made templates that you can use and offer much more design flexibility than WordPress block editor.

-7 Key Difference Between Gutenberg and WordPress Page Builder Plugins
+Key Differences Between Gutenberg and Page Builder Plugins

-WordPress.org team does not call Gutenberg a page builder.
-Instead, they call it the block editor, and it’s presented as a modern way to edit content in WordPress.
+The WordPress.org team does not call the default editor a page builder.
+Instead, they call it the block editor, and it’s presented as a modern way to edit your website in WordPress.

 There’s a big reason for that, and it’ll become very clear as you read the differences between the two.